IBM-Cloud/openwhisk-darkvisionapp/ios/Pods/TagListView/README.md

 ## Usage

-The most convinient way is to use Storyboard, where you can set the attributes right in the Interface Builder.
-With [@IBDesignable](http://nshipster.com/ibinspectable-ibdesignable/), you can see the preview in real time.
+The most convinient way is to use Storyboard.
+Drag a view to Storyboard and set Class to `TagListView` (if you use CocoaPods, also set Module to `TagListView`).
+Then you can play with the attributes in the right pane, and see the preview in real time thanks to [@IBDesignable](http://nshipster.com/ibinspectable-ibdesignable/).

 <img alt="Interface Builder" src="Screenshots/InterfaceBuilder.png" width="566">